Williams Grove Amusement Park: History

 On January 19, 2007, the nonprofit Williams Grove Historical Steam Engine Association purchased the southern 90 acres attached to the park, which they had utilized since the 1950s, for $2.25 million.
 Today, the organization hosts fairs and many offerings year-round.
 During 2006 and the coming years, several rides were auctioned off from main portion of park.
 Hughes died on April 12, 2008, at the age of 88.
 His daughter, Kathy Hughes, became the owner of the former park as well as the current speedway.

 In 2016, after being closed for just over a decade, Williams Grove Amusement Park reopened for Halloween night.
 This event, called "Terror in the Park", took guests on a guided walk through the dimly lit grounds, passing various scare actors.
 The event was organized by Halloween Park, who charged $45 per visitor.
-As of 2024, The Williams Grove Historical Steam Engine Association is raising money to move the old carousel building from the park to their adjacent grounds.
+As of 2026, The Williams Grove Historical Steam Engine Association is raising money to restore the old carousel building after moving it from the park to their adjacent grounds.